 Kasuga Taisha and the ancient forest on Mount Kasuga nearby are both recognized as UNESCO World Heritage Site as “Historic Monuments of Ancient Nara“.
 In the historic monuments, it’s the only Shinto Shrine.

-The shrine was built in 768 by the Fujiwara clan, one of the most powerful and influential family in Japan from the 7th century to the 11th century.
+The shrine was built in 768 by the Fujiwara clan, one of the most influential families in Japan from the 7th century to the 11th century.
 It’s best known for the thousands of stone and bronze lanterns on its grounds, all the way from the entrance to throughout the shrine.
 The lanterns were donated by worshippers over the years.
-When we visited, Kasuga Taisha celebrated it’s 1,250th year.
+When we visited, Kasuga Taisha celebrated its 1,250th year.

 Kasuga Taisha Lanterns

 There are over 3,000 stone and bronze lanterns in and near the shrine.
-The lanterns are only lit twice a year during the Mantoro Festivals (節分万燈籠 and 中元万灯籠) in Februray and August.
+The lanterns are only lit twice a year during the Mantoro Festivals (節分万燈籠 and 中元万灯籠) in February and August.

 The Shrines at Kasuga Taisha